 The real work in making dandelion wine is not collecting the dandelions.
 It’s in splitting apart the dandelions and removing the green leaves from each blossom.
 The green leaves have a milky sap that will ruin the taste of dandelion wine, and a good batch only uses the petals.

 This year, my 3-year-old daughter picked about a gallon of blossoms in about 15 minutes, but we spent over an hour picking the petals from the flower heads.
-It’s pleasant work for a warm afternoon, and I had my best girl by my side on a blanket in the shade.
+It’s pleasant work for a warm afternoon, and I had my best girl.
 I successfully bribed her for the task by promising that some of the blossoms would be used to make dandelion ice cream.

 Given that it’s a bit labor intensive to clean dandelion flowers for wine, plan on making a small batch.
 You can make a 5-gallon batch in a traditional carboy, but unless you’ve got a lot of devoted friends, your fingers will likely give out before you have enough dandelion petals.